![]() |

 Ôûpp, aide-de-camp to the King of Italy.
 The project was completed by

-the Greek Corinth Canal Company, whose president was Andreas Syngros.
-The
+the Greek Corinth Canal The

 canal is 6,343 m. in length.
 It has á width of 24.60 m. at surface level